- Introduction

 3. AI and Machine Learning-Based Scoring Models

-AI and ML scoring models became absolutely critical for fraud detection because they predict risk using mountains of historical data.
-These models automatically tag each transaction with a risk level by analysing patterns from thousands of past orders.
+The use of ML and AI in eCommerce scoring models became absolutely critical for fraud detection because they predict risk using mountains of historical data.
+These models automatically tag each transaction with a risk level by analyzing patterns from thousands of past orders.

 4. Consortium Data Sharing and Network-Level Intelligence